krishnakhadka200416/Flixster/README.md

 - [X] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
 - [X] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.

-#### BONUS

-- [ ] Implement a shared element transition when user clicks into the details of a movie (1 point).
-- [ ] Trailers for popular movies are played automatically when the movie is selected (1 point).
-  - [ ] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
-  - [ ] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
-- [ ] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
-- [ ] Apply data binding for views to help remove boilerplate code.
-(1 point)
-- [ ] Add a rounded corners for the images using the Glide transformations.
-(1 point)

 ## Flix Part 1
 ### User Stories

 #### REQUIRED (10pts)